-- Preview Email Newsletter

 Faster-charging electronics, more efficient power grids and air conditioners that use less electricity may depend on a little-known class of materials now under renewed scrutiny.

-Antiferroelectrics -materials that can rapidly switch between polar and antipolar states -have long been studied for high-density energy storage and solid-s more PR
+Antiferroelectrics -materials that can rapidly switch between polar and antipolar states -have long been studied for high-density energy storage and solid-state cooling.
+But 75 years after their discovery, more PR

 New NIH Grant Advances Lupus Protein Research (10)